 Instead of being mortified that he pressured someone to share this very explicit sexual information in a public setting, Josh is elated that she opened up in a candid way.
 That’s a red flag right there that Josh, especially in this #MeToo era, is socially clueless and has some serious issues with professional boundaries.
 Not surprisingly, a complaint is filed against him by one of the female students in his class—not the student who told the story, but another student who felt that Josh was being sexually intimidating and that he created a hostile environment in the class.

 It turns out the student with the complaint was sexually assaulted in her past.
 She felt triggered by Josh’s behavior, and she no longer feels safe in his class because she thinks that he might pressure her and other female students to reveal sexual secrets too.
 Meanwhile, Josh is indignant because he feels that he didn’t do anything wrong.
-He thinks that because everyone in the class was an adult, they should have been able to handle that raw talk.
+He thinks that because everyone in the class is an adult, they should have been able to handle that raw talk.
 His bosses recommend that he make an apology anyway, but he refuses.
 Several of his students then boycott his class to show solidarity to the student who complained.
 Josh’s job as an adjunct professor barely pays enough to cover his bills, so he’s feeling the financial pressure of possibly losing his job.

 Meanwhile, Josh’s dysfunctional family is also giving him a lot of stress.
 His younger sister Jackie (played by Kate Berlant) is a flaky, pill-popping podcaster who unexpectedly shows up and crashes at his place because she needs a place to live.
 His married older brother David (played by Michael Godere) is still angry with Josh because Josh had a fling with the nanny (played by Megan Pickarski) hired to take care of David’s daughters (played by Kaitlyn and Emily Schechter), and the nanny left the job because the fling ended.
 David is the only person in the family to call out Josh for his pattern of irresponsible and selfish behavior.
 Meanwhile, Josh has begun dating a much-younger Eastern-European woman named Caterina (played by Sylvia Morigi), who likes to use dominatrix-type sexual techniques and who’s reluctant to fully commit to Josh.